 The next possible answer, though much deeper, will also be considered only very briefly.
 First, equating propositions with sentence meanings seems quite innocent.
 What precisely meanings are is, however, an inexhaustible topic.
 One view, which is still popular in the wake of the verifiability theory of meaning, is to construe sentence meanings or propositions not as truth conditions, but rather as assertibility, justifiability, or acceptability conditions of sentences.
 There are many places in the philosophy of this century where such a view is suggested.
-Properly understood, this approach takes the reason relations which a proposition bears to other propositions as individuating this proposition, 16 though this is rarely endorsed in an explicit way.
+Properly understood, this approach takes the reason relations which a proposition bears to other propositions as individuating this proposition,16 though this is rarely endorsed in an explicit way.

-This definition of propositions obviously entails the special coherence principle: there can be at most one exception, i.e. at most one proposition which stands in no reason relations whatsoever.
+This definition of propositions entails the special coherence principle: there can be at most one exception, i.e., at most one proposition which stands in no reason relations whatsoever.
 Despite my sympathies for such ideas, I think that this justification of the coherence principle is at least doubtful.
 My concerns are fourfold:

 First, I do not know of any satisfying formal implementation of the idea.
 The proponents of acceptability conditions are usually stuck in metaphorical descriptions, and as far as I know, the formal literature does not address the question.
-If the individuation of propositions is aided by the logical relations between them, it is quite trivial that this individuation works.
+If the individuation of propositions is aided by the logical relations between them, it becomes trivial because each proposition is uniquely characterized by the set of its logical consequences.
 However, if the undertaking is restricted to the reason relations as explained above, I do not know how it might be accomplished, how, for instance, the Boolean structure of propositions might be generated.
 As long as this technical task is not achieved,17 this justification of the coherence principles does not work.